27achang/2024WinterFinal/README.md

 > [!important]
 > To work as intended, this game **requires** a console that **supports ANSI escape codes**, which provide coloring and console clearing during gameplay.

 This project attempts to recreate the classic mystery game ***Clue***, adding more modern features and items.
 This project was completed in its entirety by Alexander Chang.
+Special thanks to Oliver Waldin for his assistance in decisions and brainstorming of game mechanics.
 Unathorized reproduction of this project is prohibited by law.

 <div align="center">
 <hr width=200px>